IshanGaurav/LLD/DesignPatterns/FactoryDesignPattern/FactoryDesignPattern.md

 1. **Simple Factory:** 1 Factory class.
 Uses an `if-else` statement to return a single product type.
 (Violates OCP).
 2. **Factory Method:** 1 Creator Interface, many Subclass Creators.
 Relies on **Inheritance** to let subclasses decide which single product to instantiate.
 (Follows OCP).
 3. **Abstract Factory:** 1 Factory Interface, many Concrete Factories.
 Relies on **Composition** to create a whole *family* of related products.

 ---

+## When to Use
+* Multiple object types
+* Encapsulating creation logic
+* Framework development

+---